This game has a notes page

 Examine the matchbox; if done correctly, you'll hear a telephone beep.
 Otherwise, exit the menu and try again after a second or two.
 If you did it correctly, examine it three more times in a row, and you'll hear three more beeps.
 Now enter the morgue lobby and examine the matchbox one last time; you'll hear a different beep.
 Once you've done this, the matchbox's "Examine L" option is replaced with the "Open R" option, like a door.

-Alternately, you can just use PAR codes 7E3BD3FF 7E3BD4FF, which will change the matchbox's menu automatically.
+Alternately, you can just use the Pro Action Replay (PAR) codes 7E3BD3FF 7E3BD4FF, which will change the matchbox's menu automatically.

 When you open it, you're warped to the debug room!
 This room can now be accessed at any point during the game via the matchbox.